 If your child has been abducted to or is retained in a convention state, you can apply to have your child returned under the Hague Convention of 1980, the Hague Convention of 1996 or the European Convention.

 All convention states have a central authority which receives and transmits applications from parents who want their children returned.
-The Ministry of Social Affairs and the Interior is designated as the Central Authority of Denmark.
+The Ministry of Social Affairs and Senior Citizens is designated as the Central Authority of Denmark.

 Go to information about the states with which Denmark cooperates at the moment

 If your child has been abducted to or is being retained in a state which has not acceded to either of these conventions, the Ministry of Foreign Affairs of Denmark will handle the case.
 You may contact the Child Abduction Unit, which will coordinate the efforts to get your child back.

-If you want your child returned from a convention state you must send the following documents to The Ministry of Social Affairs and the Interior, Holmens Kanal 22, 1060 Copenhagen K, Denmark:
+If you want your child returned from a convention state you must send the following documents to The Ministry of Social Affairs and Senior Citizens, Holmens Kanal 22, 1060 Copenhagen K, Denmark:

 - Copy of the child’s/children’s certificate(s) of birth and baptism, original or certified copy.
 The place of registration of the birth can usually issue a new certificate in both Danish and English